 HMP is an app-delivered intervention designed with and for young, Black and Latinx gay, bisexual and other men who have sex with men and transgender women.
 The intervention aims to improve HIV prevention and care by providing a platform where participants can find social support, build community, and engage with issues that matter to them.
 HMP 1.0 has been identified by the U.S. Centers for Disease Control and Prevention (CDC) as a good evidence-based intervention (EBI) for HIV risk reduction, meaning it is scientifically sound and provides sufficient evidence of efficacy.1

 Funded by the National Institute on Minority Health and Health Disparities (NIMHD).

-Implemented by the University of North Carolina at Chapel Hill, the University of Pennsylvania, and One Cow Standing.
+Implemented by Florida State University, the University of Pennsylvania, and One Cow Standing.

 The app includes educational information on a range of health and lifestyle topics, delivered in a variety of formats (e.g. articles, quizzes, activities).
 HIV testing, prevention, and care resources are provided through an “Ask the Expert” feature hosted by a health navigator and board-certified infectious disease physician.
 The HMP approach strives to amplify resilience among participants by bringing diverse people together in dialogue as a critical step toward change.